-PlaySmart content is less findable, visible and accessible to users in their search because important information presented in a format not readable by Google.
+Content is less discoverable, visible and accessible to users in their search if the information are buried behind several steps presented in a format not that’s not SEO optimized.

 Errors, missing and broken links undermines user trust and the integrity of the site while users grow frustrated with broken experiences.

 Finding useful content can be difficult when the information architecture does not match a users mental model of where and when certain information should surface.